If you follow best practices for database design and tuning

 Store system tablespace files on Fusion-io devices

-Because the doublewrite buffer setting is global, doublewrite buffering is also disabled for data files residing on non-Fusion-io hardware.
+Because the doublewrite buffer setting is global, the doublewrite buffer is also disabled for data files that do not reside on Fusion-io hardware.

 When using the